Good college students come in all shapes and sizes, but what is it that gives good students the edge?

 Was that three things?

-But they’re all interrelated.
+But they’re all personal qualities that are interrelated.
 Reflection means looking at yourself and questioning your choices and decisions.
 It means seeing how you could do things different next time

 Reflection is so, so important.